Beyondships2

 Allure of the Seas, world's largest cruise ship

-Oasis of the Seas (above), the first cruise ship to surpass 200,000 gross tons is now the sixth largest cruise ship with sister Allure of the Seas (below) in seventh place.
+Oasis of the Seas (above), the first cruise ship to surpass 200,000 gross tons is now the seventh largest cruise ship with sister Allure of the Seas (below) in seventh place.

 Oasis of the Seas cruise ship